EconomyLens.com

 Security in the northwestern Mexican state of Sinaloa has been reinforced after ten workers, three of whom have since been found dead, were abducted from a Canadian-owned silver mining project. ©AFP

-Montreal (AFP) – Three of the 10 employees of a Canadian mining company who were kidnapped two weeks ago in Mexico’s violence-plagued Sinaloa state have been found dead, Mexico’s Mining Chamber said Monday.
-The workers, all Mexicans according to local media, were kidnapped on January 23 from a silver mining project belonging to the Vancouver-based company Vizsla Silver in the south of Sinaloa.
+Montreal (AFP) – Mexican prosecutors on Monday confirmed the deaths of five of 10 employees of a Canadian mining company who were kidnapped two weeks ago in Mexico’s violence-plagued Sinaloa state.
+The attorney general’s office said it had identified five bodies found at a property in the municipality of Concordia and was working to identify “five more bodies.”
+The workers, all Mexicans, according to local media, were kidnapped on January 23 from a silver mining project belonging to the Vancouver-based company Vizsla Silver.

 Related

-The Mining Chamber, a trade group representing mining unions and companies, said that three of the men were “found dead and were identified” by authorities and fellow workers.
-Vizsla Silver had earlier issued a statement saying that it “has been informed by a number of families that their relatives…have been found deceased.”
+Vizsla Silver earlier issued a statement saying that it “has been informed by a number of families that their relatives…have been found deceased.”
 It added that it was awaiting confirmation from Mexican authorities.
 Vizsla President Michael Konnert said the company was “devastated by this outcome and the tragic loss of life.”
 “Our focus remains on the safe recovery of those who remain missing,” he added.

 © 2024 AFP